spotify/spotify-json/README.md

 ### Advanced uses

-The examples above cover the most commonly used parts of `spotify-json`.
+The examples above cover the most commonly used parts of spotify-json.
 The library supports more things that sometimes come in handy:

 * Most STL containers, including